Could Counterfactuals Explain Algorithmic Decisions Without Opening the Black Box?

 Ed: I can see that algorithmic decision-making could be faster and better than human decisions in many situations.
 Are there downsides?

 Sandra: Simple algorithms that follow a basic decision tree (with parameters decided by people) can be easily understood.
 But we’re now also using much more complex systems like neural nets that act in a very unpredictable way, and that’s the problem.
 The system is also starting to become autonomous, rather than being under the full control of the operator.
 You will see the output, but not necessarily why it got there.
-This also happens with humans, of course: I could be told by a recruiter that my failure to land a job had nothing to do with my gender (even if it did); an algorithm, however, would not intentionally lie.
-But of course the algorithm might be biased against me if it’s trained on biased data—thereby reproducing the biases of our world.
+This also happens with humans, of course: I could be told by a recruiter that my failure to land a job had nothing to do with my gender (even if it did), whereas an algorithm would not intentionally lie.
+But, of course the algorithm might be biased against me if it’s trained on biased data — thereby reproducing the biases of our world.

 Brent: The biases and inequalities that exist in the real world and in real people can easily be transferred to algorithmic systems.
 Humans training learning systems can inadvertently or purposefully embed biases into the model, for example through labelling content as ‘offensive’ or ‘inoffensive’ based on personal taste.
 Once learned, these biases can spread at scale, exacerbating existing inequalities.
 Eliminating these biases can be very difficult, hence we currently see much research done on the measurement of fairness or detection of discrimination in algorithmic systems.